Red Book

 • Get your benefit verification letter.

-• Start or change your direct deposit.
-(Social Security beneficiaries only)
+• Start or change direct deposit of your benefit payment (Social Security beneficiaries only).

 • Request a replacement Medicare card.